mikependon/RepoDB.NET/pages/classes/querygroup.md

 var queryGroup = new QueryGroup(queryFields, true);
 ```

-Then the statement will be generated as below.
+Then, the statement will be generated as below.

 ```csharp
 > WHERE NOT ([IsActive] = @IsActive OR [Gender] = @Gender);